edmondchuc/ontology_tern-plot/README.md

 # TERN Plot Ontology

+## NOTICE
+This repository has been rebranded to https://github.com/ternaustralia/ontology_tern.

 Documentation online: https://ternaustralia.github.io/ontology_tern-plot/

 This is the new Git repository for the TERN Plot ontology.
 It was originally hosted on Bitbucket in [TERNPlotData-ontology](https://bitbucket.org/terndatateam/ternplotdata-ontology/src/master/).
 Only the plot vocabulary was moved out of the former Git repository.